greg-js/arch-wiki-md-repo/wiki/_content/english/Syslinux.md

 Copying additional `lib*.c32` library modules might be needed too.

-**Note:** If you are using [UEFI](/index.php/UEFI "UEFI") make sure to copy from `/usr/lib/syslinux/efi64/` (`efi32` for i686 systems), otherwise you will be presented with a black screen.
+**Note:** If you are using [UEFI](/index.php/UEFI "UEFI"), make sure to copy from `/usr/lib/syslinux/efi64/` (`efi32` for i686 systems), otherwise you will be presented with a black screen.
 In that case, boot from a live medium and use [chroot](/index.php/Chroot "Chroot") to make the appropriate changes.

 This configuration uses the same menu design as the Arch Install CD, its config can be found at [projects.archlinux.org](https://projects.archlinux.org/archiso.git/tree/configs/releng/syslinux).
 The [Arch Linux background image](https://projects.archlinux.org/archiso.git/plain/configs/releng/syslinux/splash.png) can be downloaded from there, too.
 Copy the image to `/boot/syslinux/splash.png`.